mockingbirdnyc/wordpress-mag/wp-content/plugins/master-slider/README.txt

 Master Slider is a free SEO friendly, responsive image and video slider that truly works on all major devices, and it has super smooth hardware accelerated transitions.
 It supports touch navigation with pure swipe gesture that you have never experienced before.
 With our 8 Starter Samples, creating slideshows has never been so fast and enjoyable!

->Looking for a perfect Free WP theme for Master Slider?
+>Looking for a perfect Free WordPress theme optimized for both Master Slider and Elementor?
 [Get Phlox theme](http://avt.li/msphpp "Phlox theme - Free Minimal and Responsive WordPress Theme")

 Master Slider is built using WordPress best practices both on the front and the back end.
 This results in an efficient, robust and intuitive plugin.
 It works with any theme, including WordPress Default Themes.